 Need more help optimizing your content structure?

-We cover a lot of topics around Content SEO in our eBook, aptly named “Content SEO“.
+We cover a lot of topics around Content SEO in our blog posts, under the category “Content SEO“.
 If you really want to teach yourself how to optimize every aspect of your website, our Basic SEO training is a great product.

 We also have some other posts worth exploring: